mapsme/api-ios/README.md

 * **appname** - string to display in navigation bar on top of the map in MapsWithMe

 Note that you can display as many pins as you want, the only rule is that **ll** parameter comes before **n** and **id** for each point.

+When user selects a pin, your app is called like this:

+    YourAppUniqueUrlScheme://pin?ll=lat,lon&n=PinName&id=PinId

 ------------------------------------------------------------------------------------------
 ### API Code is licensed under the BSD 2-Clause License